zingale/phy504/_sources/github.rst.txt

       ssh -T git@github.com

-   It will ask you if we want to save the *fingerprint* -- say "yes", and then it should report:
+   It will ask you if we want to save the *fingerprint*---say "yes", and then it should report:

    .. code::